 Ronen Adato and Alp Artar have successfully completed their Thesis Prospectus.
 Congratulations!

 President Obama named Prof. Altug as the recepient of Presidential Early Career Award for Scientists and Engineers, September 2011.

-Our work on "Label-Free and High-Througput Plasmic Microarray" is selected as the COVER ARTICLE of Lab on a Chip Journal, November 2011.
+Our work on "Label-Free and High-Throughput Plasmic Microarray" is selected as the COVER ARTICLE of Lab on a Chip Journal, November 2011.

 Our work on "Flexible Plasmonics" is selected as the frontispiece COVER ARTICLE of Advanced Materials, October 2011.

-Our work on "Label-Free and High-Througput Plasmic Microarray" is selected as the "HOT PAPER" on Lab on a Chip Journal.
+Our work on "Label-Free and High-Throughput Plasmic Microarray" is selected as the "HOT PAPER" on Lab on a Chip Journal.